 The criteria for choosing counterparties provide a sound approach to investment in normal market circumstances.
-However, the Executive Director, Finance and Technology will determine the extent to which the criteria set out within Annex 1 will be applied in practice (i.e. according to prevailing market circumstances).
+However, the Executive Director, for Corporate and Customer Services Finance and Technology will determine the extent to which the criteria set out within Annex 1 will be applied in practice (i.e. according to prevailing market circumstances).